leticiagcapovilla/mywikitest/Machine/Groups/CON/epics_messaging.md

 ### Gaining access

-After properly installing and setting-up Telegram Messenger application on your smartphone, start a conversation with ''@ControlsGroupInfoBot'' sending any message to it (usually ''/start'' command).
+After properly installing and setting-up Telegram Messenger application on your smartphone, start a conversation with *@ControlsGroupInfoBot* sending any message to it (usually */start* command).
 You won't have access at the first contact, the BOT will return a warning message followed by your credentials which are your first name followed by your chat id.

 |![](/img/groups/con/epics_messaging/Telegram_setup.jpeg)|
 |-|